xuwei-k/scala-java-time/docs/src/main/tut/index.md

 Updating the time-zone database involves using the `TzdbZoneRulesCompiler` class and re-compiling the jar file.
 Pull requests with later versions of the dat file will be accepted.

+#### Time-zone data (JS)
+The timezone for js is provided in a separate bundle which contains all time zones available from [IANA Time Zone Database](https://www.iana.org/time-zones).
+To use them you need to add the following dependency

+- `libraryDependencies += "io.github.cquiroz" %%% "scala-java-time-tzdb" % "2.0.0-M13"` (for Scala.js, [Scala.js plugin](http://www.scala-js.org/tutorial/basic/#sbt-setup) required)

+Note that the db is fairly large and due to the characteristics of the API it's not very ammenable to optimization

 #### FAQs